What makes a baby name an "old lady" name can differ between parents-to-be, but there's one key similarity: These

 Did you know that Bertha is both a

-baby boy and baby girl's name, according to Baby Center?
+baby boy and baby girl's name?
 I know, it sounds super interesting.
 While 'Bertha' itself might be out, unisex baby names are definitely in, so this is a cool one to keep in your back pocket.
 It's also pretty unique these days.
-5 Dora
+10 Dora

 Dora the Explorer, this name still sounds like something out of a black-and-white movie to me — as does its cousin, Dorothy.
-She Knows reported that this name means "gift of God," which is pretty perfect.
+This name means "gift of God," which is pretty perfect.
 It's another short, sweet name, and is just darling for your own little vintage baby.
-6 Ursula
+11 Ursula

 When you hear the name Ursula, do you think of the octopus villain from

 The Little Mermaid?
-I do, and that movie came out forever ago.
-According to Behind the Name though, Ursula doesn't have anything to do with aquatic creatures.
 It actually means "little bear," so consider it if you love a nature-feel.
-7 Alice
+12 Alice

 In the early 1900s, Alice was one of the most popular baby names and

-was consistently in the top 10, according to the Social Security Administration.
+was consistently in the top 10 list of names for girls in the U.S., according to the Social Security Administration.
 It's made a huge comeback lately and has been in the top 100 the last six years, but it still has definite "old lady" vibes.
-8 Esther
+13 Esther

 With Biblical roots, Esther is actually a beautiful name.
 But that doesn't keep it from sounding like it belongs to another age.
-Esther might mean
+Esther means "star" in Persian.

-nickname for Guillermina, Maximina, Dominica, Minerva, Clementine, and Wilhelmina — all of which make great old lady names in and of themselves.
+The name Minnie is an adorable nickname for Guillermina, Maximina, Dominica, Minerva, Clementine, and Wilhelmina — all of which make great old lady names in and of themselves.
 This is the chance to give your baby a super formal name, but call her Minnie or Min while she's little.
-10 Eugenia Bunlue Nantaprom / EyeEm/EyeEm/Getty Images

 To me, this name is an old lady name because it contains instructions — Constance is supposed to be constant and loyal, right?
 These days, constancy isn't so much of a value as creativity and ingenuity, which is why Constance lands firmly in the old lady pile.
 But there's always Connie if you want something less severe-sounding.

-This one is super old sounding, I know.
+This one is super old sounding.
 Like Constance, the name Prudence contains a personality description.
 A kid named Prudence (Pru or Prue for short?) is supposed to be prudent — or careful and judicious.
-But I don't know, in this age of start-ups and gig economy living, a name like Risky might make more sense.
+But in this age of start-ups and gig economy living, a name like Risky might make more sense.

-"strong, brave, bear," but to me, it also means disco balls and the polyester 1970s — and that's what makes it an old lady name.
+Bernadette means "strong, brave, bear," but to me, it also means disco balls and the polyester 1970s — and that's what makes it an old lady name.
 I really do kind of love it though, and there are some cute nicknames like Bernie that can make this moniker even sweeter.
-18 Agatha

 Myrtle is actually a

-horticultural baby name, according to Baby Center, meaning tree, or victory.
+horticultural baby name meaning “tree” or “victory.”
 Rhyming with 'turtle,' the name Myrtle doesn't exactly conjure the zip and vigor of our fast-paced times, but it is really sweet and lovely.
 When's the last time you ever actually heard of a Myrtle?
-20 Winifred
+25 Winifred